Information security standards: ISO/SAE 21434

 ISO/SAE 21434 "Road vehicles - Cybersecurity engineering" is a cybersecurity standard jointly developed by ISO and SAE working groups.
 It proposes cybersecurity measures for the development lifecycle of road vehicles.
 The standard was published in August 2021.

 The standard is related to the European Union (EU) regulation on cyber security that is currently being developed.
-In coordination with the EU, the UNECE is developing a certification for a "Cyber Security Management System" (CSMS), which is to be mandatory for the type approval of vehicles.
-ISO/SAE 21434 is a technical standard for automotive development that can demonstrate compliance with those regulations.
+In coordination with the EU, the UNECE has created a Cyber Security Management System (CSMS) certification mandatory for vehicle-type approval.
+This is defined in the overarching UN Regulation 155; ISO/SAE 21434 is a technical standard for automotive development which can demonstrate compliance with those regulations.

 A derivative of this is in the work of UNECE WP29, which provides regulations for vehicle cybersecurity and software updates.

 ETSI EN 303 645

-The ETSI EN 303 645 standard provides a set of baseline requirements for security in consumer Internet of things (IoT) devices.
+The ETSI EN 303 645 standard provides a set of baseline requirements for security in consumer Internet of Things (IoT) devices.
 It contains technical controls and organizational policies for developers and manufacturers of Internet-connected consumer devices.
-The standard was released in June 2020 and is intended to be complemented by other, more specific standards.
-As many consumer IoT devices handle personally identifiable information (PII), implementing the standard helps with complying to the General Data Protection Regulation (GDPR) in the EU.
+The standard was released in June 2020 and is intended to complement other, more specific standards.
+As many consumer IoT devices handle personally identifiable information (PII), implementing the standard helps comply with the EU's General Data Protection Regulation (GDPR) in the EU.

 The Cybersecurity provisions in this European standard are: